Format of the GMAT

 GMAT Administration

-All students will take the GMAT entirely on a test center computer (the GMAT paper test is no longer offered).
-The computer is used to write the essay for the analytical writing assessment, and it also presents questions and records answers for all of the other sections.
-The computerized GMAT requires only the most basic computer skills, such as familiarity with tabs and drop-down menus.
+All students take the GMAT entirely on a computer, either at a test center or online at their home (the GMAT paper test is no longer offered).
+The computer presents questions and records answers for all three sections, as well as the BWA if the test-taker chooses to complete this optional test.
+The computerized GMAT only requires basic computer skills, such as familiarity with tabs and drop-down menus.
 The computer calculates raw scores for the multiple-choice sections, which are then converted to total scores.
-Essays are graded by qualified and trained college professors from several academic disciplines, and also by a computerized scoring program.
-Computer adaptation is a feature of the verbal and quantitative sections of the GMAT, in order to control for slight variations in test difficulty level and ensure that each administration is as fair as possible.
+The BWA essay is graded by qualified and trained college professors from several academic disciplines using a standardized rubric, and also by a computerized scoring program.
+Computer adaptation is a feature of the Verbal, Quantitative, and Data Insight sections of the GMAT, in order to control for slight variations in test difficulty level and ensure that each administration is as fair as possible.

 GMAT Computer Adaptation Overview

-The computer-adaptive format of the GMAT adjusts difficulty level after each question, meaning that a correct answer produces a harder following question and an incorrect answer leads to an easier subsequent question.
-The computerized format of the test does not allow students to skip back and forth between questions (they must be answered one at a time, and once an answer has been entered, a test-taker may not return to that question).
-Computer adaptation therefore affects the order in which the computer gives questions.
+The computer-adaptive format of the GMAT adjusts difficulty level after each question, meaning that a correct answer produces a harder subsequent question and an incorrect answer leads to an easier next question.
 Each test draws from a question bank that includes the same types of questions, and each test will include the same combination of question types.
 The test bank also includes a limited number of questions at each level of difficulty.
 For example, students who have successfully answered all of the difficult questions in the bank will receive easier questions thereafter, but students who struggle with the harder questions may eventually exhaust the store of less difficult questions.

 GMAT Format and Test Preparation